• Skip to primary navigation

 The way a drink is presented and garnished can make it stand out from the rest.

-Attention to detail in presentation and garnishing elevates every sip of the experience.
+Attention to detail in presentation and garnishing improves every sip of the experience.

-Some mixologists employ techniques like muddling, layering, and flaming to enhance flavors while others use edible garnishes such as citrus peels or fresh herbs to complement the taste profile of the drink.
+Some mixologists employ techniques like muddling, layering, and flaming to enhance flavors while others use edible garnishes such as citrus peels or fresh herbs to go with the taste profile of the drink.

 Presentation and garnishing styles vary based on the type of drink being served.